illiamanlau/Delibexplatform/README.md

 Specify the experiment name (this will be linked to the JSON file in `experiment-descriptions`, which also specifies which LLM bots should act in which rooms), the LLM model used (see the related links to try with different ones), and a few more options to either send a "hello everyone" message when initialized, ignore the LLM API calls to just send "lorem ipsum" or increase its working speed by a certain factor (useful for testing)

 # Deprecated:

+Note: This section is based on old information so a big part of it is useless, wrong or at least not up-to-date.
+However I chose to leave it here in case someone in the future needs some context.

 ## Information for the researcher: